 What is Mensa?
-Mensa International is the world’s oldest nonprofit society for people of high intelligence.
+Mensa International is the world’s oldest nonprofit high IQ society for people of extremely high intelligence.
 The umbrella group Mensa International is composed of numerous smaller Mensa chapters, each representing a single nation.
 Founded by Dr. Lancelot Ware and Roland Berrill in 1946, the organization is non-political and does not discriminate against candidates for membership on the basis of age, race, religion, or any other factor apart from the intelligence qualification.

 The three purposes of Mensa, according to the organization’s constitution, are:

 - Identify and foster human intelligence for the benefit of humanity

 - Encourage research in the nature, characteristics and uses of intelligence